Stafford Hospital: MP presents 50,000-signature petition

 Conservative MP for Stafford Jeremy Lefroy handed the petition to the Speaker of the House of Commons earlier.

-An administrators' report into its services is expected by 31 July.'Deserve it'
+An administrators' report into its services is expected by 31 July.

 As Mr Lefroy presented the document, Mark Saville, a nurse at the hospital, said: "What we want to happen now is for the hospital to retain its acute services, including paediatrics and maternity.